Digga D: 2017–2021: Double Tap Diaries and Made in the Pyrex

+2021–present: Noughty by Nature and Back to Square One

-On the 13 August 2021, Digga D released the single "Wasted" featuring ArrDee.
+On 13 August 2021, Digga D released the single "Wasted" featuring ArrDee.
 The single peaked at number 6 on the UK Singles Chart.
 On 9 September, he released the song "2K17", which charted at number 26 on the UK Singles Chart.
 He also appeared on the single "Keep Talkin" with Sav'O and Horrid1 on 28 September.
 On 21 October, he released the single "Red Light Green Light", with the music video referencing the television series Squid Game.
 The single charted at number 17 on the UK Singles Chart.

-2022–present: Noughty by Nature

 Digga D's third mixtape, Noughty by Nature was released on 15 April 2022, including features from Rack5, Dodgy, Horrid1, Hotboii, AJ Tracey, Maverick Sabre, among others.
 The mixtape debuted atop the UK Albums Chart, becoming Digga D's first number one album.
 In July 2022, Digga D released two singles, "STFU" and "Frenches" with French rapper Timal.
 On 1 September, he appeared on the song "Goofies" with American rapper Babyface Ray.
 The same day, he announced the launching of his own record label Black Money Records (BMR).
 On 13 October, he released his first single on the new record label, "Stay Inside".
+On 17 November, he released the single "Chief Rhys Freestyle", which samples the song "Faneto" by Chief Keef.

+On 16 February 2023, Digga D appeared on the remix to "Us Against The World" by Strandz, which reached number 10 on the UK Songs Chart.
+On 9 March, Digga D released the single "Energy".
+The song debuted at number 19 on the UK Songs Chart.
+On 27 April, he released the remix featuring American rapper Latto.
+On 15 June, the second single "DTF" was released with an accompanying music video.
+The third single "I'm From..." was released on 29 June.
+Digga D announced the release date of the mixtape and tracklist, and put out the fourth single "Facade" featuring Potter Payper on 10 August.

+Digga D released his fourth mixtape, Back to Square One on 25 August 2023, featuring guest appearances from Potter Payper and M Huncho.